datatrail-jhu/07_dataviz/manuscript/07_advanced_data_visualization.md

 #### gganimate

-With many things in R, there is more than one way to generate animaged ojbects in RStudio.
+With many things in R, there is more than one way to generate animated objects in RStudio.
 There is an additional package that allows for the generation of animated graphics from ggplot2 graphs: [`gganimate`](https://github.com/dgrtwo/gganimate).

 Below we will generate the same graph as above but will use `gganimate()` to do so.
 The code to generate the ggplot object created (gg) will not change.
 The benefit of gganimate() is that if you are interesting in saving the image as a GIF, rather than embedding the plot into your .Rmd report, gganimate() has this capability. (gganimate() can save animated graphics as .gif, .mp4, .swf, and .html objects)